 If you have been following this series of ‘sneak peeks’ into HAGAR: Rediscovering the God Who Sees Me, I pray they have begun to endear you to our beloved heroine, Hagar.
 Truly, there is so much more to her story than what I can accommodate in these short posts!
-But don’t just take my word for it, read the testimonies of my beta (test) readers – people just like you!
+But don’t just take my word for it, read what others are saying.

 “The angel of the LORD encamps around those who fear him, and delivers them.” —Psalm 34:7

 Hagar … A used and abused runaway pagan slave.
 This is God’s choice to whom He reveals Himself as El Roi, the “God Who Sees Me”?
 This is the one God pursues into the desert to personally bless with His comfort and promises?
 Yes, for God does not see as man sees.
 He looks past race, reputation, nationality, gender, social status. . . .
 He looks upon the one thing that truly matters: the heart (1 Sam.
 16:7).
 For reasons we may not fully realize on this side of heaven, it is often out of our deserts of despair that, if our hearts are willing, God will dig the deepest wells overflowing with living water.

 Why do you think God chose the wilderness as the place where He revealed Himself to Hagar?